sampsakuronen/circleci-radiator-view/README.md

 ## Setup

-1. Get your API token: https://circleci.com/account/api
-2. Option 1: Host `index.html` in some way: `python -m SimpleHTTPServer 8080`
+Get your API token: https://circleci.com/account/api.
+Host `index.html` in some way (for example `python -m SimpleHTTPServer 8080`).

-3. Option 2: Use the version hosted at Github pages: https://sampsakuronen.github.io/circleci-radiator-view/
+You can also use the version hosted here: https://sampsakuronen.github.io/circleci-radiator-view/

-You can either enter the token to the page or use a query parameter:
+Enter the token to the page or use a query parameter:

     https://yourdomain.com/?token=835li2ixxxxxxxxxxxxxxxxxxxxxxxxxx1sd41